ncatlab/nlab-content/pages/1014.md

 1. Two well-founded rigid accessible pointed trees are equivalent iff they are isomorphic.
 For if $\sim$ is a bisimulation from $G$ to $H$, we can prove by well-founded induction that whenever $x\sim y$, then $\sim$ is a bijection between the children of $x$ and of $y$.
 For assume that all the children of $x$ and $y$ have this property.
 Then if we have $x_1 \to x$ and $x_2\to x$ with $x_1 \sim y$ and $x_2 \sim y$, then by hypothesis $\sim$ is a bijection between $G/x_1$ and $H/y$, and between $G/x_2$ and $H/y$, hence we have $G/x_1 \cong G/x_2$; thus by rigidity $x_1=x_2$.
 Therefore, $\sim$ itself is a bijection.

-In order to extend this last result to non-well-founded trees, we need a stronger notion of rigidity.
-For example, the following two trees are equivalent but not isomorphic, yet both are rigid.
+In order to extend this last result to non-well-founded trees, we would need to use a stronger notion of rigidity.
+(This makes sense since SAFA is incompatible with AFA.
+We could expect to be able to use "Scott-extensionality" in place of extensionality to obtain a theory equivalent to that of rigid trees.)
+For example, the following two ill-founded trees are equivalent but not isomorphic, yet both are rigid.

 $$ \array{ \bullet \\ \uparrow \\ \bullet \\ \uparrow \\ \bullet \\ \vdots }
 \quad\quad\quad\quad